A Lesson From House of Fraser: Acquiring and Onboarding Brands and the Role of Data Integration

 Sometimes it makes far more sense to buy the wheel than reinvent it.
 Brands merge and acquire each other all the time, but the news that reaches our inbox usually pertains to the mega-brands — Walmart and Amazon in particular have been snapping up companies left, right, and center of late.

-Compared to other methods of growth, acquiring a brand seems like a fairly easy and straight-forward way to build your business no matter the reason for acquisition.
+Compared to other methods of growth, acquiring a brand seems like a fairly easy and straight-forward way to build your business no matter the reason for the acquisition.
 But as we’ve seen play out over the past week with luxury brand House of Fraser, acquiring a brand can be a messy ordeal if not planned out and approached properly.

 House of Fraser’s website as of August 21, 2018